evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 also be city guards or the baker going to chat with the neighbor.
 Back in the day, they were often fundamentally different these days it's often easier to just make NPCs and mobs essentially the same thing.

-In our tutorial game, Both Monsters and NPCs will be the same type of thing; A monster could give you a quest and an NPC might fight you as a mob as well as trade with you.
+In EvAdventure, both Monsters and NPCs will be the same type of thing; A monster could give you a quest and an NPC might fight you as a mob as well as trade with you.

 #### _Should there be NPCs giving quests?
 If so, how do you track Quest status?